Securities Reference Data

 Where can I buy Securities Reference Data?

 Data providers and vendors listed on Datarade sell Securities Reference Data products and samples.
-Popular Securities Reference Data products and datasets available on our platform are Option Analytics Service by Exchange Data International, Securities Reference File by Exchange Data International, and Inflation Linked Bond Curve Data Feed API by FinPricing.
+Popular Securities Reference Data products and datasets available on our platform are EDI Securities Reference File with global coverage (1.3 million securities) by Exchange Data International, EDI US Equities Historical Reference Services (2.5 Million trackable securities) by Exchange Data International, and EDI Structured Note Broker Quotes for US + European issuers (customizable, daily updates) by Exchange Data International.

 How can I get Securities Reference Data?